-Older Toddlers show tremendous amount of independence and their key foundation for lifelong learning happens during these years.
+Older Toddlers show a tremendous amount of independence and their key foundation for lifelong learning happens during these years.
 They are learning to relate to others, express themselves, and respond to others.
 We want them to have a desire to learn and we encourage that through play.

-Theme related lesson plans are designed and used by the teachers to aid in introducing language arts and literacy, math, phonics, science and environment, while continuing to improve on social, emotional, and motor skills.
+Theme related lesson plans are designed and used by the teachers to aid in introducing language arts and literacy, math, phonics, science, and environment while continuing to improve on social, emotional, and motor skills.
 Older Toddlers are introduced to basic writing, counting and writing numbers, following the calendar, observing and charting the weather, completing shapes and number patterns, learning about the environment, improving communication skills, and learning about self-hygiene.

-Our Older Toddlers also participate in our family style dining in our lunch area where table manners and social skills are further developed.
+Our Older Toddlers also participate in our family-style dining in our lunch area where table manners and social skills are further developed.